 - Allow customers to send you messages online, rather than calling you.

-1.4 Protect existing revenue streams and generate new ones.
+Protect existing revenue streams and generate new ones

-1.5 Recruit people with specialised skills, knowledge and experience.
+Recruit people with specialised skills, knowledge and experience

 - Advertise job opportunities on your site.

-Whenever you have an idea that involves putting out extra information to help your customers, suppliers or employees, you can try it at no cost.
+- Whenever you have an idea that involves putting out extra information to help your customers, suppliers or employees, you can test it out.

 A website can make it possible to deliver existing services more efficiently, as well as new ones.

-2.1 Publish an online catalogue of goods and services.
+Publish an online catalogue of goods and services

 - Visitors can learn about your products and make a selection at their own pace.